lisp-polymorph/polymorph.access/README.md

 (define-polymorphic-function at (container &rest keys)) (define-polymorphic-function (setf at) (new container &rest keys))
 ```
 Accessor to the containers, similar to `[]` in C-like languages.
-Works for arbitrary kyes as well as multiple indexes.
+Works for arbitrary keys as well as multiple indexes.
 Is SETFable.
+Has an `:error` option, which is on by default for arrays/lists and off for hash-tables.
+With `:error t` will error for non existent keys, with `:error nil` will not error and just return two values, second of which indicates if the key was valid.

 - Front/Back